 Towards the later 2nd or very early 3rd Century AD things inside the broch were changing.

-Several of the slab uprights divisions that marked the use of different spaces had slumped or toppled or had been removed, showing that the previously formal layout of the space was giving way.
+Several of the upright divisions that marked the use of different spaces had slumped or toppled or had been removed, showing that the previously formal layout of the space was giving way.
 Older hearth settings were no longer in use and were covered over by late floors and deposits.

 Finally, the decision was taken to end the broch altogether.

-At this same time the rubble from demolishing the upper reaches of the broch was also used around the eastern end of the broch exterior to cover over the whalebone vessel/human jaw deposit as well as infilling the village building Structure O.
+At the same time the rubble from demolishing the upper reaches of the broch was also used around the eastern end of the broch exterior to cover over the whalebone vessel/human jaw deposit as well as infilling the village building, Structure O.